uoa-smart-digital-lab/lab-booking-system/README.md

 To setup and build the Svelte WebApps:

-  * Ensure that yarn is install (https://yarnpkg.com)
+  * Ensure that yarn is installed (https://yarnpkg.com)
   * cd into the main directory for each Svelte App (priv/static/[Svelte App])
   * The first time, run `yarn` to set up the libraries.
   * To build the development release, use `yarn build`